The monuments!

 The archaeological sites of the Roman Agora and the Library of Hadrian occupy an area with a total area of 28,000 m2, in the heart of the ancient city, north of the Acropolis and east of the Ancient Agora.

-The area of the Western Hills – Moussa (Filopappou), Pnykas, Nympho – began to be inhabited in the 6th BC. century with the installation of the Church of the Municipality on the hill of Pnyka and the operation of Koilis Street, which led from Athens to Piraeus crossing the urban fabric of the area.
+The area of the Western Hills – Mouses (Filopappos), Pnyx, Nymphs – began to be inhabited in the 6th BC. century with the installation of the Church of the Municipality on the hill of Pnyx and the operation of Koilis Street, which led from Athens to Piraeus crossing the urban area.

 Kerameikos